laravel/nova-docs/3.0/resources/fields.md

 Date::make('Birthday')->pickerFormat('d.m.Y'),
 ```

-To learn about the available options, you may see the flatpickr reference here: [https://flatpickr.js.org/formatting/](https://flatpickr.js.org/formatting/).
+To learn about the available date format options, please consult the [flatpickr documentation](https://flatpickr.js.org/formatting/).

-#### Customize First Day Of Week
+#### Customizing The First Day Of Week

 You can customize the first day of the week using the `firstDayOfWeek` method: